RenneJ/hh-infosec-course/h2-spiderwebs.md

 ### DevTools
 Athough the instructions were for Google Chrome I completed the WebGoat developer tools challenge with Mozilla Firefox dev tools.
 The only problem I faced was finding *Sources*-tab from Firefox dev tools.
+But on Firefox the *Debugger* and *Style Editor* tabs present the same kind of information.